History of Palau: European contact and discovery in 1696

+Palau had limited relations with the outside world before the 18th century, mainly with Yap and Java.

 There still is a debate whether the islands were or were not seen by some of the early European discoverers in the 16th century, specifically whether Spaniard Ruy López de Villalobos, who landed in several Caroline Islands, spotted the Palau archipelago in 1543.
 No conclusive evidence exists, but some believe he could have seen the tip of a southernmost island in the group.